RazorPhaser/angular-tutorial/src/chapters/chapter03-new-project.md

     <b>Exercise</b>: Run the project
 </h4>

-The Angular CLI has a built-in command for starting up a web server for your project called `ng serve` which will run webpack to bundle up your code, start the web server, rebuild on file changes (watch) and refresh connected browsers (live reload).
+The Angular CLI has a built-in command for starting up a development web server for your project called `ng serve` which will run webpack to bundle up your code, start the development web server, rebuild on file changes (watch) and refresh connected browsers (live reload).

 1. Visual Studio Code has a built-in terminal that we can use to run our commands.
 On Windows, this is a powershell prompt.
 To open the Integrated Terminal go under the View Menu and click on the Integrate Terminal or press Ctrl+`
     * You are free to use the regular command prompt outside of Visual Studio Code if you would like
-1. Run
+1. Will be using the package.json shortcut scripts to run our commands.
+Personally, I like to setup my package.json scripts to run all of my commands like linting, testing, build, and running.
+Out of the box, the package.json scripts are setup for these.
+Later, we will modify them to add additional functionality for running continuous integration scripts.

     ```bash
-    ng serve
+    npm run start
     ```

     ![ng serve output](images/ng-serve.png)

-    <div class="alert alert-info" role="alert">The ng serve command will stay running in order to provide live reloading functionality.
-If you need to stop ng serve, press ctrl+c</div>
+    <div class="alert alert-info" role="alert">The npm run start (ng serve) command will stay running in order to provide live reloading functionality.
+If you need to stop the process, press ctrl+c</div>

 1. If you launch your browser and navigate to [http://localhost:4200](http://localhost:4200), you will see a page that looks like